Love, Health And Wellness

 When you are in a relationship and trying to maintain or develop that romantic involvement, suffering from depression or anxiety presents another challenge.
 In an existing relationship, you will face new obstacles.
 Establishing a new bond may feel unattainable.

-Any close relationship needs nurturing from both parties in order to thrive.
+Any close relationship needs nurturing from both parties to thrive.

 So significant complications arise when one or both persons in the relationship lack energy or motivation, suffer low self-esteem, or generally withdraw from the world.
 Or if you constantly doubt and question yourself, you convey this to your significant other.